Biden welcomes 'unwavering partner' Macron at White House | Politics

 Biden welcomes 'unwavering partner' Macron at White House

+European leaders say the legislative package signed by Biden in August is unfair to non-American companies and would be a serious blow to their economies as Europe deals with the fallout from Russia's February invasion of Ukraine.
+At a meeting on Wednesday with U.S. lawmakers at the Library of Congress, Macron said the act was "super aggressive" toward European companies, one participant told Reuters on condition of anonymity.

-U.S. President Joe Biden welcomed French President Emmanuel Macron to the White House on Thursday to celebrate more than 200 years of U.S.-French relations and a renewed alliance in fighting Russia's invasion of Ukraine.
+U.S. President Joe Biden welcomed French President Emmanuel Macron to the White House on Thursday to celebrate more than 200 years of U.S.-French relations but simmering in the background was a dispute over new American subsidies for U.S.-made products that has riled Europe.
 Biden is hosting Macron at the first state visit since the U.S. leader took office in early 2021.
 Biden and his wife Jill greeted Macron and his wife Brigitte with hugs, kisses and broad smiles

-"France and the United States are facing down Vladimir Putin's grasping ambition for conquest, and Russia's brutal war against Ukraine, which has once more shattered peace on the continent of Europe," Mr. Biden said.
-"France and the United States are once again defending the democratic values and universal human rights which are the heart of both our nations."

-Macron said the two nations needed to become brothers in arms once again in the wake of Russia's invasion of Ukraine and had a shared responsibility to protect democracies on both sides of the ocean that are being shaken by doubts.
+Macron said the two nations needed to become brothers in arms once again in the wake of Russia's invasion of Ukraine and partner to protect democracies on both sides of the ocean.
 "Our new frontiers are there, and it is our shared responsibility to respond to this," the French president said.

 Macron is expected to raise French and European concerns about subsidies in Biden's Inflation Reduction Act (IRA), a $430 billion bill that offers massive subsidies for U.S.-made products and is aimed at addressing the climate crisis.
 European leaders say the legislative package signed by Biden in August is unfair to non-American companies and would be a serious blow to their economies as Europe deals with the fallout from Russia's February invasion of Ukraine.

-At a meeting on Wednesday with U.S. lawmakers, Macron said the act was "super aggressive" toward European companies, one participant told Reuters on condition of anonymity.
+At a meeting on Wednesday with U.S. lawmakers at the Library of Congress, Macron said the act was "super aggressive" toward European companies, one participant told Reuters on condition of anonymity.
 Macron told the French community in Washington that the cost of the war in Ukraine was much higher in Europe than in the United States and that Europe risked falling behind if the subsidies siphoned new investments.
 This could "fragment the West," he said.

 There was no sign that Biden was prepared to make concessions.
 White House spokesperson Karine Jean-Pierre said the legislation "presents significant opportunities for European firms as well as benefits to EU energy security" when asked about European concerns.